NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/project-setup.md

 These are the default paths for a Hardhat project.

 - `contracts/` is where the source files for your contracts should be.
+- `ignition/modules/` is where the files exporting your Ignition modules should be.
 - `test/` is where your tests should go.
 - `scripts/` is where simple automation scripts go.